RyanRizzoGithub/Sonar-Distance-Detector/README.md

 Ryan Rizzo

 PURPOSE:
-Designed and built a Arduino implementation of a sonar, which is a device that sweeps back and forth, measuring the distance between the sensor and the nearest object at each angle.
+Designed and built an Arduino implementation of sonar, which is a device that sweeps back and forth, measuring the distance between the sensor and the nearest object at each angle.
 This information is sent back to the computer where it will be visualized live using Processing